 The Gürzenich Orchestra has been one of Germany’s leading orchestras ever since it was founded in 1827 by well-to-do citizens of the city of Cologne, from where it frequently branches out to perform in international venues.

 With its membership of 130 musicians, the Gürzenich Orchestra welcomes more than 100,000 enthusiastic concertgoers in approximately 50 concerts per season, as well as giving about 160 annual performances as the orchestra of Cologne Opera.
 Its name harks back to the city’s festive medieval Gürzenich Hall, in which the orchestra performed its concerts from 1857 on.
-Ever since the Cologne Philharmonie was opened in 1986, the Gürzenich has been one of that internationally renowned hall’s two resident orchestras.
+Ever since the Cologne Philharmonie was opened in 1986, the Gürzenich has been one of the two resident orchestras associated with that hall of international renown.
 The current recording was also made in the acoustically ideal setting of the Cologne Philharmonie.